-- Form volunteer teams to support Homebound or ill. - Memorandum or Understanding (MOU) or contracts for Scarce Supplies like food, fuel, and other critical supplies. - Mutual Aid Agreement (MAA) with other businesses who might be able to help. - Form Medical Reserve Corps teams - Help your staff and customers assemble 72 hour emergency kits for their cars and homes. - Be aware of food and water distribution and safety issues.
+- Form volunteer teams to support homebound or ill. - Memorandum or Understanding (MOU) or contracts for scarce supplies like food, fuel, and other critical supplies. - Mutual Aid Agreement (MAA) with other businesses who might be able to help. - Form Medical Reserve Corps teams - Help your staff and customers assemble 72-hour emergency kits for their cars and homes. - Be aware of the protocols for safe food and water distribution and safety issues.